ChangJoseph/Toyger-x86-64/README.md

 # Overview

-A GMU CS-440 cumulative final project.
+A Language Processing class cumulative final project.

 # Project Paths
 `./start_java` includes all of the java files needed to compile the project